mirandadam/geonode-base/README.md

 $ pip install pur
 $ pur --minor Django -r requirements.txt
 ```

+IMPORTANT: Make sure the "special cases" on the bottom of requirements.txt are addressed, especially the maximum supported Django version.

 ### Todo

 * implement provenance/sboms as in <https://docs.docker.com/build/ci/github-actions/attestations/#add-sbom-and-provenance-attestations-with-github-actions>, but for docker.
 RedHat also has [documentation](https://next.redhat.com/2022/10/27/establishing-a-secure-pipeline/) on creating a secure workflow with provenance and SBOM.